 Firstly, the ITU-R BT.2100 specification has a nominal range of 0 – 12 for HLG.
 In comparison, the Standard Dynamic Range (SDR) ITU-R BT.709 specification and most other Log formats have a nominal range of 0-1.
 In practical terms, the Rec.709 Opto-Electronic Transform (OETF) maps a Camera’s 18% Middle Gray reference to 40.9% IRE (rounded to 41%) when recording at video levels (or 40.5% when recording data levels).
 In the case of HLG, whilst keeping the nominal 0-12 range in mind, the HLG OETF maps a camera’s 18% Middle Gray reference to 21.2% IRE when recording at video levels.
 This has been rounded up to 22% on some sites, though rounding down to 21% IRE is perhaps more accurate.

 In simple English, what this all means is that when referencing the BT.2408 recommendation, pointing a camera at an 18% Middle Gray card should result in an output of 38% IRE on a waveform monitor when correctly exposed.
-Similarly, when referencing the BT.2100 specification, a camera will display an output of 21% IRE on the waveform monitor against an 18% Middle Gray card when correctly exposed.
+Similarly, when referencing the BT.2100 specification, a camera should display an output of 21% IRE on the waveform monitor against an 18% Middle Gray card when correctly exposed.

 [Addendum: Sony has bastardized HLG in their camera implementations by introducing HLG1, HLG2 and HLG3 alongside the HLG BT.2100 standard.
 For Sony’s HLG parameters, the 18% Middle Gray reference should be exposed at 19% IRE for HLG1, at 20% IRE for HLG2 and at 21% IRE for HLG3 respectively.
-I will cover off Sony’s HLG implementation in a separate write-up. ]
+I will cover off Sony’s HLG implementation and issues in a separate write-up. ]

 At first glance, the Camera Native output exhibits more latitude in the highlights – approximately 1 ⅔ stops more compared to BT.2408 – however, the downside of this additional highlight range is that there is also more range given to the darker parts of the scene.
 Considering that many Log curves have an 18% middle gray around the 34-45% IRE range, the HLG BT.2100 specification’s 21% IRE for middle gray is quite low and by extension more susceptible to visible noise.
 This becomes apparent in low-light scenarios and on crop sensors such as 1″, m4/3 or APS-C with some full-frame sensors also exhibiting increased noise – largely due to the lower dynamic range capabilities of all those sensors.
 Practically though, a number of manufacturers don’t apply as much signal amplification to their HLG implementations as they would to native Log implementations.
 This reduced amplification may result in more dynamic range and less visible noise than with the manufacturer’s own Log implementations – Sony’s A7R3 & A7 III for example have a base ISO of 125 for HLG, whereas for S-Log2 the base ISO is amplified to 800.
-The Lumix GH5 has a base ISO of 400 for both HLG and V-Log L, however the native HLG implementation also provides for more highlight range compared to V-Log L and when exposing for HLG BT.2408 at native ISO, the image is also far cleaner than both HLG Native and V-Log L (I plan on comparing HLG against other Log profiles in a subsequent article).
+The Lumix GH5 has a base ISO of 400 for both HLG and V-Log L, however the native HLG implementation also provides for more highlight range compared to V-Log L and when exposing for HLG BT.2408 at native ISO, the image is also far cleaner than both HLG Native at 21% IRE and V-Log L (I plan on comparing HLG against other Log profiles in a subsequent article).